-In addition to efforts from leading universities in the US, tech giant like Google is joining the efforts to prevent malicious use of deepfakes.
+In addition to efforts from leading universities in the US, tech giant like Google is joining the efforts to prevent the malicious use of deepfakes.
 Google, in order to verify speakers, is working on text-to-speech conversation tools.
-In this way Alphabet, the parent company of Google, demonstrates its corporate social responsibilities by giving back to the whole society.
+In this way Alphabet, the parent company of Google demonstrates its corporate social responsibilities by giving back to the whole society.

 When we think about technology companies, we think about FAANG, together with a bunch of industry leaders competing fiercely against each other.
 Yet another big player is joining the cooperative efforts to foster more AI transparency, and it’s Adobe.
-Users of Adobe have the chance to attach signatures to their contents, after they are done with their masterpieces.
+Users of Adobe have the chance to attach signatures to their content after they are done with their masterpieces.
 Their signatures would have to give details about what their creations are, etc. Currently, it’s in the process of developing a tool, with the assistance of which people can easily tell a manipulated image from a normal one.

 Not just the high-tech companies are paying attention to the potential harms of faceswaps.
 Actually, NGOs (non-government organizations) are also advancing this initiative of protecting people’s privates online.
 Big groups such as DFDC are actively advocating for cooperative innovations, in an effort to come up with more advanced deepswap identifications.
-DFDC clearly demonstrated its determinations by sharing a dataset of, 124000 videos, featuring 8 programs that for facial modifications.
+DFDC clearly demonstrated its determinations by sharing a dataset of 124000 videos, featuring 8 programs that for facial modifications.

 The last organization to join this group effort is the U.S. Defense Advanced Research Projects Agency.
 DARPA is injecting capital into the research of the development of automatic scanning of deepswap technology through a program called Media Forensics, abbreviated as MediFor.

 Let me bring you forward to the next topic and clarify further why faceswap is both legal and safe.
 First, deepswap is a perfectly legal industry, and most people use deepfake technologies for fun and social interactions.
 Of course, some geeks may take advantage of deepswap to explore the VR/AR world, depending on how you define the metaverse.
 Only the bad people in the shadow attempt some illegal use of deepfakes such as copyrights misappropriation, or violation of personal privates.
-Yet the misbehavior of the minority group of people, can not overshadow the benefits face swap brings to the society.
+Yet the misbehavior of the minority group of people, can not overshadow the benefits face swap brings to society.
 Also, it’s always people using the technology & tool, rather than deepfake itself, that’s causing damage in the AI environment.
-A paralleled analogy would be Tinder, through which some bad guys do harm to the society.
-Yet Tinder as an app is neutral; totally getting rid of this app is not helpful, but having security measures and line up high-tech weapons against potential misbehavior is the ultimate solution.
+A paralleled analogy would be Tinder, through which some bad guys do harm to society.
+Yet Tinder as an app is neutral; totally getting rid of this app is not helpful, but having security measures and lining up high-tech weapons against potential misbehavior is the ultimate solution.

 The same logic applies here.
-If you are still afraid of the face swap technology, think about the risks of going out during the night with friends.
+If you are still afraid of face swap technology, think about the risks of going out during the night with friends.
 You can always run into bad guys at night, but can you say no to your friend’s birthday party invitation?
 Can you reject your friend’s farewell party?
-Deepswap is unique in that it’s not only a tool bringing joy to your lives by making fun of friends.
+Deepswap is unique in that it’s not only a tool bringing joy to your life by making fun of friends.
 It’s an AI tool, which sets the stage for the metaverse by allowing us to take multinational identities by wearing any face we want on our bodies.
-If you don’t want to fall behind the trend of the metaverse, you should consider getting involved because in the AR/VR world, we will have our lives, jobs, properties, currencies, friends, loved ones, children, etc. But before we jump to this exciting future, we must have faces.
-Yes, virtual faces that have one-to-one, unique connections to our real faces in this world, which can be made possible only through today’s deepfake technology.
+If you don’t want to fall behind the trend of the metaverse, you should consider getting involved because, in the AR/VR world, we will have our lives, jobs, properties, currencies, friends, loved ones, children, etc. But before we jump to this exciting future, we must have faces.
+Yes, virtual faces that have a one-to-one, unique connection to our real faces in this world, which can be made possible only through today’s deepfake technology.